 Expressing the wish to apply for asylum does not directly imply that the request for asylum has officially been lodged.
 The asylum seeker will first have to lodge the application using a form offered to them by the Dutch authorities.
 This marks the formal start of the asylum procedure.
+This form is signed at the beginning of the rest and preparation period (Rust- en Voorbereidingstijd).
+This is a period in which first time asylum applicants are granted a period to cope with the stress of fleeing their country of origin and the journey to the Netherlands.
+19

-Asylum seekers are entitled to a rest and preparation period (Rust- en Voorbereidingstijd) before their asylum procedure starts.
-6 The duration of the rest and preparation period is at least six days.
+The duration of the rest and preparation period is at least six days.
 On the one hand, the rest and preparation period is designed to offer the asylum seeker some time to rest, on the other hand, it is designed to provide the time needed for undertaking several preparatory actions and investigations.
-The main activities during the rest and preparation period are investigations by the Royal Military Police (Koninklijke Marechaussee, KMar), a medical examination by Medifirst7 (which is an independent agency, hired by the IND to provide medical advice concerning the question whether an asylum seeker is physically and psychologically capable to be interviewed by the IND) counselling by the Dutch Council for Refugees (VluchtelingenWerk Nederland) and some preparations for the asylum procedure are conducted by the lawyer.
+The main activities during the rest and preparation period are investigations by the Royal Military Police (Koninklijke Marechaussee, KMar), a medical examination by Medifirst20 (which is an independent agency, hired by the IND to provide medical advice concerning the question whether an asylum seeker is physically and psychologically capable to be interviewed by the IND) counselling by the Dutch Council for Refugees (VluchtelingenWerk Nederland) and some preparations for the asylum procedure are conducted by the lawyer.
 Another important activity carried out by the IND during the rest and preparation period is the (re)search in the Eurodac-system.
-When a positive 'match' is found the IND can already submit a request, during the rest and preparation period, to another state to assume responsibility for the asylum application under the Dublin Regulation (Dublin claim).
+When a positive 'match' is found the IND can already submit a request. during the rest and preparation period, to another state to assume responsibility for the asylum application under the Dublin Regulation (Dublin claim).
 When an application is rejected, on the basis of the 'Dublin claim' for example, the Repatriation and Departure Service of the Ministry of Security and Justice (Dienst Terugkeer en Vertrek, DT&V) is responsible for the transfer to the state responsible.
 The Repatriation and Departure Service (DT&V) coordinates the actual departure of foreign nationals who do not have the right of residence in the Netherlands.
-Return and Departure Service is not part of the Immigration and Naturalization Service.
-8
+Return and Departure Service is not part of the Immigration and Naturalization Service.21 grounds.
+This is not an asylum permit but in most cases it concerns failed asylum seekers.
+To grant this permit there has to be a combination of factors that makes it unreasonable for the Secretary of State to expel the foreigner to his country of origin.
+At least the following factors are required: long stay in the Netherlands and integrated in society.
+Above that there needs to be a 'special circumstance'.
+For example the foreigner's child has deceased in the Netherlands and he wants to visit the grave.